Clustering

 How it works (quick version)

-Both approaches look for groups of rows that are more similar to each other than to the rest of the dataset.
-In mixed mode, AddMaple uses a distance that can compare numeric and categorical answers together.
+Clustering finds groups of rows that are more similar to each other than to the rest of the dataset.
+AddMaple offers multiple algorithms:

 Step 1 — Select columns